mandars-icpl/reverseshell.rs/README.md

 The project can be compiled with `cargo build --release` on Windows or Linux and the binary will be present in `target/release/`, or the target name if a target is specified.

-Tu compile for a different target than your current OS you can use, for example, `cargo build --release --target x86_64-unknown-linux-gnu` (be sure to use the appropriate toolchain and to have all the required dependencies).
+To cross-compile for a different target than your current OS you can use, for example, `cargo build --release --target x86_64-pc-windows-gnu`.
+In order to work, this requires the appropriate target toolchain to be installed.
+As an example, to generate Windows binaries from an Ubuntu machine:

+- `sudo apt install mingw-w64`
+- `rustup target add x86_64-pc-windows-gnu`
+- `cargo build --release --target x86_64-pc-windows-gnu`

 The project compilation has been tested with the following Rust toolchains :